ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reactui/index.md

 This also means the AG Grid React UI not only supports all features of the current AG Grid React, but also the interface into AG Grid React has not changed.
 All features are configured in the same way.
 All that will be needed in your application to test React UI is set the switch `reactUi=true`.

-## What Does the Spike Cover

-The spike covers everything needed to allow cells to be customised using React components.
-That means full support for Cell Renders and Cell Editors.

-## What is not covered
+## How Much of AG Grid is now React UI?

+The work covers the core grid, rows and cells.
+This means if you provide Cell Renderers and Cell Editors, they will live inside the same React Context as your application.

-The following areas are yet to be completed:
+The following areas are yet to be completed.
+All of these areas use the old rendering engine alongside the new React UI:
-1. Master Detail - Detail Grids
 1. Column Headers and Header Groups.
 1. Column Filters and Floating Filters.
 1. Tool Panels.